How often to change motorcycle oil and why?

 Step 6.
 Time to put back the drain plug.
 Refit a new washer to your engine drain plug and then screw it into the sump by hand.
 Be sure to use the torque wrench (check the manufacturer recommended torque setting) to tighten it up fully.

 Step 7.
-Fill your motorcycle with fresh engine oil.
+Fill your engine with fresh oil.
 Remove the plug on the engine oil input, insert a funnel, and start pouring in the oil.
 Again, you’ll need to consult your user manual on the manufacturer recommend engine oil capacity to avoid overfilling.

 Congrats!
 You’ve successfully changed the engine oil in your motorcycle!